WWF SmackDown! 2: Know Your Role

 Internal Order Oddities

 The order of the character portraits is rather well-defined in the games' C2 file, scrolling from Superstars in a consistent internal order up to player-created wrestlers.
-However, two duplicates of the "generic male" portrait are interspliced into the Superstar images seemingly at random.
+However, two duplicates of the "generic male" portrait are inter-spliced into the Superstar images seemingly at random.
 However, looking at the internal character order, the exact positions of these duplicates coincide perfectly with where Big Show and Ken Shamrock are located in the game's memory!
 Indeed, this is one of factors why both has a possibility of showing up in the Royal Rumble, despite not being accessible normally and clearly not being complete characters.
 This is further backed up by the August prototype.

 If either Shamrock or the Big Show are randomly selected as one of the four initial participants in a Royal Rumble match, they will show up with the placeholder portrait shown below (normally used for male CAWs), lacking their own individual ones.